emcvipr/controller-openstack-cinder/README.md

   Note 1: The value for vipr_cookiedir defaults to /tmp but can be overridden if specified.

   Note 2: To utilize the Fibre Channel Driver, replace the volume_driver line above with:

+  Note 3: Please set vipr_storage_vmax to True, if the ViPR vpool has VMAX or VPLEX(with VMAX as backend) as the backing storage.

   ```
   volume_driver = cinder.volume.drivers.emc.vipr.emc_vipr_fc.EMCViPRFCDriver